veerendranayak/redshift-workshop/lab2/README.md

 * [Before You Leave](#before-you-leave)

 ## Before You Begin
-This lab assumes you have launched a Redshift cluster and can gather the following information.
-If you have not launched a cluster, see [LAB 1 - Creating Redshift Clusters](../lab1/README.md).
+This lab assumes you have a Redshift cluster and can gather the following information.
 * [Your-AWS_Account_Id]
 * [Your-Redshift_Hostname]
 * [Your-Redshift_Port]